Ernest Tubb: Recording career

 In 1936, Tubb contacted Jimmie Rodgers' widow (Rodgers died in 1933) to ask for an autographed photo.
 A friendship developed and she was instrumental in getting Tubb a recording contract with RCA.
 His first two records were unsuccessful.
 A tonsillectomy in 1939 affected his singing style, so he turned to songwriting.
 In 1940, he switched to Decca Records to try singing again, and his sixth Decca release with the single "Walking the Floor Over You" brought Tubb to stardom.
 It sold over one million copies, and was awarded a gold disc in 1965 by the Recording Industry Association of America.

-Tubb joined the Grand Ole Opry in February 1943 and put together his band, the Texas Troubadours.
+Tubb joined the Grand Ole Opry in February 1943 and put together his band, the Texas Troubadors.
 Tubb's first band members were from Gadsden, Alabama.
-They were: Vernon "Toby" Reese, Chester Studdard, and Ray "Kemo" Head.
+They were Vernon "Toby" Reese, Chester Studdard, and Ray "Kemo" Head.
 He remained a regular on the radio show for four decades, and hosted his own Midnite Jamboree radio show each Saturday night after the Opry.
 Tubb headlined the first Grand Ole Opry show presented in Carnegie Hall in New York City in September 1947.

 Tubb always surrounded himself with several of Nashville's best musicians.
-Jimmy Short, his first guitarist in the Troubadours, is credited with the Tubb sound of single-string guitar picking.
+Jimmy Short, his first guitarist in the Troubadors, is credited with the Tubb sound of single-string guitar picking.
 From about 1943 to 1948, Short was featured in clean, clear riffs throughout Tubb's songs.
 Other well-known musicians to either travel with Tubb as band members or record on his records were steel guitarist Jerry Byrd and Tommy "Butterball" Paige, who replaced Short as Tubb's lead guitarist in 1947.
-Billy Byrd joined the Troubadours in 1949 and brought jazzy riffs to the instrumental interludes, especially the four-note riff at the end of his guitar solos that would become synonymous with Tubb's songs.
+Billy Byrd joined the Troubadors in 1949 and brought jazzy riffs to the instrumental interludes, especially the four-note riff at the end of his guitar solos that would become synonymous with Tubb's songs.
 A jazz musician, Byrd— no relation to Jerry— remained with Tubb until 1959.

 Another Tubb musician was actually his producer, Owen Bradley.
 Bradley played piano on many of Tubb's recordings from the 1950s, but Tubb wanted him to sound like Moon Mullican, the honky-tonk piano great of that era.
-The classically trained Bradley tried, but could not quite match the sound, so Tubb said Bradley was "half as good" as Moon.
+The classically-trained Bradley tried, but could not quite match the sound, so Tubb said Bradley was "half as good" as Moon.
 When Tubb called out Bradley's name at the start of one of the piano interludes, the singer always referred to him as "Half-Moon".